 After recovering from an initial move to the downside, stocks have moved mostly higher over the course of the trading day on Tuesday.
 The major average have all turned positive, with the Nasdaq and the S&P 500 bouncing off their worst levels in almost a month.

-After coming under pressure at the start of trading on Wednesday, stocks have staged a notable recovery over the course of the session.
-The major averages have climbed well off their worst levels of the day and are lingering near the unchanged line in mid-day trading.
+Stocks moved to the downside at the start of trading on Tuesday but have shown a notable rebound since then.
+The major averages have bounced well off their lows for the young session and are now lingering near the unchanged line.

-After moving lower over the course of the two previous sessions, stocks may see some further downside in early trading on Wednesday.
-The major index futures are currently pointing to a lower open for the markets, with the Dow futures down by 51 points.
+Following the lackluster performance seen during the previous session, stocks may move to the downside in early trading on Tuesday.
+The major index futures are currently pointing to a moderately lower open for the markets, with the Dow futures down by 33 points.

 Early indications suggest that Wall Street stocks may open lower on Tuesday as traders nervously await the FOMC decision due on Wednesday.
 The central bank's monetary policy committee meets later in the day for a 2-day meeting amid signals of strengthening economic recovery.
 Meanwhile, global cues are negative, with Asian stocks closing lower, while the European markets are also seeing weakness.

 Stocks largely turned in a lackluster performance during trading on Monday, as traders looked ahead to the Federal Reserve's monetary policy announcement later this week.
 Technology stocks saw significant weakness, however, resulting in a sharp drop by the tech-heavy Nasdaq.

 With traders looking ahead to the Federal Reserve's monetary policy announcement later this week, stocks are largely showing a lack of direction during trading on Monday.
 Technology stocks are seeing significant weakness, however, resulting in a sharp drop by the tech-heavy Nasdaq.